Safique786/Power-Bi-project-Exp/Text.md

     `SELECT count(*) FROM customers;

-3. Show transactions for Mumbai market (market code for chennai is Mark002
+3. Show transactions for Mumbai market ( Mark002 )

     SELECT * FROM transactions where market_code='Mark002';`